Easy to make salmon fishcakes flavoured with fresh dill, spring onions & olives.

 - Olive oil for frying

 - Tip the salmon into a bowl and use your fingers and a fork to remove as much of the skin and bones as possible.
-Mash the remaining salmon with a fork.
+Mash the salmon flesh with a fork.

 - Trim and thinly slice the spring onions.
 Chop the green and black olives.